xmacex/xmacex.github.io/README.md

 ## Teaching

-### Winter 2024/2025 at Ruhr University Bochum
+### 2022 to 2025 at Ruhr University Bochum

 - Digitale Methoden und kritische Datenforschung

-### Summer 2024 at Paderborn University

-- Let's make pixels, algos and interactions

-### 2022 to 2024 at Ruhr University Bochum

 - Software and the sonic subconsciousness of the digital
 - Programmieren für Medienwissenschaftler*innen
 - Nachhaltigkeit und kritische Datenforschung

+### Summer 2024 at Paderborn University

+- Let's make pixels, algos and interactions

-### 2021 to 2023 at University of Klagenfurt
+### 2021 to 2025 at University of Klagenfurt

 A data sprint for PhD students.